top of page

 I'm restoring four blog posts about Rogers and Safariland Kydex into a single post.
 They're not gunleather but they are relevant because Rogers single-handedly destroyed demand for large scale production of gunleather -- beginning with his technology's takeover of businessman Neale Perkins' Safariland product line.
 Neale is a businessman not a holster enthusiast so he saw no harm in the switch for purist reasons, any more than Remington did by introducing the Nylon 66 rifle that had a polymer stock (molded of nylon 6/6, in fact) vs a timber one.

 Following in the footsteps of the likes of JB he chased the dollars on offer from designing and making retention holsters -- when that role was rightly reserved for the gun makers who took their eye completely off the ball at that point.
-And came up with the striker pistols that were even LESS safe in the hands of a man/woman who took them from the officer.
+And then came up with the striker pistols that were even LESS safe in the hands of a person who took them from the officers.

-The first one I encountered as a teen was this one that was a thoroughly engineered crossdraw that nevertheless was advertised as a side draw.
-1965's JC&G (Bill's was a decade later by his telling) is featured in the final chapters of the second Edition of my book Holstory available at www.holstory.com:
+The first one I encountered as a teen was this one below, that was a thoroughly engineered crossdraw that nevertheless was advertised as a side draw.
+1965's JC&G (Bill's was a decade later by his telling) I actually have one and it is featured in the final chapters of the second Edition of my book Holstory available at www.holstory.com:

 Recent Posts